josephhanrahan/numsci/README.md

 ## num[ba]sci[py] - A Numba-Compatible Port for Popular Scipy Functions

 Most Scipy Functions do not work in jit-compiled Numba functions.
-This project aims to make this possible while retaining performance, accuracy, and structure.
+This project aims to make this possible.

 ### How to use